mplough/borescope_stream/README.md

 The following pipeline acquires video from the camera, logs the raw stream to a file for later playback, rewrites the stream in real time, and displays video.
-A named pipe is used because `ffplay` only reads files and not accept input on stdin.
+A named pipe is used because `ffplay` only reads files and does not accept input on stdin.

 Note that `ffplay` is only required if you want to watch the video with `ffplay`.
 Feel free to not watch the video, or to use replace `ffplay` with